jamesladd/aws-vite-ssr-vuetify/README.md

 ```
 yarn deploy
 ```
-Open your browser to https://<yourdomain> and you should see your Server Side Rendered application.
+Open your browser to https://yourdomain and you should see your Server Side Rendered application.
-**Note this is not being cached.**
+**Note there is no caching.**